SUV used to smash into multiple Wake County convenience stores overnight

 Investigators are looking for two men who they believe used a full-size SUV to smash into the front doors of the convenience stores, with the intent to steal items inside.

-A surveillance camera captured one of the attempts and showed a 2008 Grey Chevy Suburban that was previously stolen from Raleigh Charter School.
+A surveillance camera captured one of the attempts and showed a 2008 Grey Chevy Suburban that was previously stolen from a charter school in Raleigh.
 The license plate is FJD2761.

+On Wednesday afternoon, the sheriff's office said it found the SUV abandoned near Louisburg and N. New Hope roads.
+Investigators are processing it for evidence.

-Anyone who sees the vehicle is asked to contact the Wake County Sheriff's Office at 919-856-6911.
+Anyone with any information about this case is asked to contact the Wake County Sheriff's Office at (919) 856-6911.

 SUV used to smash into multiple Wake County convenience stores overnight